 We may be subject to claims that former employees, collaborators or other third parties have an interest in or right to compensation with respect to our current patent and patent applications, future patents or other intellectual property as an inventor or co-inventor.
 For example, we may have inventorship disputes arise from conflicting obligations of consultants or others who are involved in developing our product candidates.
 Litigation may be necessary to defend against these and other claims challenging inventorship or claiming the right to compensation.
 If we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights, such as exclusive ownership of, or right to use, valuable intellectual property.
 Such an outcome could have a material adverse effect on our business.
 Even if we are successful in defending against such claims, litigation could result in substantial costs and be a distraction to management and other employees.
-To the extent that our employees have not effectively waived the right to compensation with respect to inventions that they helped create, they may be able to assert claims for compensation with respect to our future revenue.
+To the extent that our employees have not effectively waived the right to compensation with respect to our future revenue.
 As a result, we may receive less revenue from future products if such claims are successful which in turn could impact our future profitability, business, results of operations and prospects.